Best drive Defensive & Advance Driving School

 Stay Calm and Focused on Test Day

-Confidence plays an important role during the Hazard Perception Test.
+Confidence is an important part of the Hazard Perception Test.

 Before your test: